 This series has been created to help you kick start your keto journey so you can lose weight, feel healthier, and get closer to your goals each and every day.
 We will be breaking down the basics of the keto diet, how to get started and how to guarantee your success so that you stop starting over.
-In Part 3 we will be sharing how to avoid the keto flu, and what you can eat – as well as the foods you should avoid – when following a keto diet!

 What is the “keto flu”?

 Keto flu is the name given to a set of symptoms some people experience when first starting keto.
 It’s not actually a flu and definitely not contagious, but it can become quite tiring.
 Keto flu symptoms are very similar to that of your regular flu and can last anywhere from a day to a few weeks!
 You may experience: